I just bought and installed a new motherboard, an Asus P5Q which features the new (as of 2009) ICH10 HDD controller.

 BUT: I still wanted AHCI!

-On one side because I wanted NCQ to be availabe and on the other side because the other OS I had installed in the same machine (Linux) was having some troubles enabling the DMA-mode for the HDDs when the controller was set to IDE.
+On one hand because I wanted NCQ to be availabe and on the other hand because the other OS I had installed in the same machine (Linux) was having some troubles enabling the DMA-mode for the HDDs when the controller was set to IDE.

 So, I didn't want to have to change the BIOS settings to/from IDE/AHCI each time I chose to reboot into another OS.